Tag Archives: bullying

 Whereas an Integrity child has you tearing your hair out, Harmony kids make you feel like a great parent.
 They will work hard to meet high expectations.
 This child can get very upset and angry but gets over it pretty quickly.
 Things that stick to your Integrity kid like Velcro, roll off your Harmony child like water off a duck’s back.
 This child is easy to live with and doesn’t often stress you out or give you reason to worry.

-Q. My daughter is 8 years old.
+Bullied Girl Q. My daughter is 8 years old.
 She is quiet, honest, kind, diligent, and the “dream child to teach”, the teachers say.
 She follows every rule to the T. On the playground, one of her better friends is starting to bully her.
 She was crying as she was telling me about the girl telling her to go into a dark shed on the playground.
 My daughter said she didn’t want to as she was afraid of the dark.
-The girl teased her for being a cry baby and insisted.
-Last week this girl told her she couldn’t play with their group and pushed her tray away.
+The girl teased her for being a cry baby and insisted, then told her she couldn’t play with their group anymore.
 My daughter is afraid if she leaves the group she will have no one to play with.
 What should I do?
 I encouraged her to say STOP! and that you don’t like the way she is treating you, but she says that is not kind and she doesn’t want to be like this girl.
 She ‘practiced’ saying it but sounded like a mouse.
 Do I speak to the girl’s parents?
 Embarrassing.
-Or directly to
+Or directly to the girl?
+Appropriate?

 Mar. ’19 Q&A – Being Your Child’s Friend and Parent, Angry Behavior and When the Coach is a Bully